Breast Fellowship Program

 A required reading list, developed in collaboration with the respective disciplines, has been established for each subspecialty.
 Each fellow is required to read and be able to discuss selected articles.
 In addition, selected articles are assigned for Journal Club, tumor board and multidisciplinary breast conferences.
 Fellows have on-site and online access to the USC Norris Medical Library, where they can access full-text articles from medical journals.

-Breast fellows will be expected to attend lectures provided by the breast program and USC Norris Comprehensive Cancer Center faculty members, including joint lectures with medical oncology and radiation oncology.
+Breast fellows will be expected to attend lectures provided by the breast program and USC Norris Comprehensive Cancer Center faculty members, including lectures with medical oncology, radiation oncology, plastic surgery, genetic counselors, and breast radiology.

 Each fellow is required to participate in two community service events targeting the lay community.
 Options include breast cancer talks and health fairs.
 These events may be organized in collaboration with the Los Angeles chapters of the American Cancer Society or the Susan G. Komen Foundation.